verrazzano/docs/content/en/docs/quickstart.md

 You install Verrazzano by creating a Verrazzano custom resource in your Kubernetes cluster.
-Verrazzano currently supports a default production profile and a development profile suitable for evaluation.
+Verrazzano currently supports a default production (`prod`) profile and a development (`dev`) profile suitable for evaluation.

-The development (dev) profile has the following characteristics:
+The development profile has the following characteristics:
 * Magic (xip.io) DNS
 * Self-signed certificates
 * Shared observability stack used by the system components and all applications